truett129/CSCE310Project/README.md

 - Upload the db_setup.sql file and press "Import" at the bottom
 - You should see a bunch of success messages and see that all of the databases have been created

+# When Testing From Scratch...
+- Only admins can add new admins so an admin needs to be manually populated in the database
+- Go to the xampp control panel and go to the sql admin page
+- Read the "Setting up the SQL Database section" and make sure you follow that exactly (database name especially)
+- Navigate to the users table on the left side
+- Click insert at the top
+- Insert user credentials and when you get to "User_Type" replace "student" with "admin"
+- Press the "Go" button
+- You should be able to log in with admin credentials now

 # Roles on the Project

 ## Anthony